justinwoo/purescript-simple-json/docs/quickstart.md

       log ("Failed to parse the input as an integer: " <> show errs)
 ```

-Note that because `JSON.readJSON` returns `Either MultipleErrors a`, the compiler needs some help inferring that we want to decode an `Int`.
+Note that because `JSON.readJSON` returns `Either MultipleErrors a`, the compiler needs some help inferring that we want to decode an `Int` from the given string.

 In this case, the pattern match was explicitly annotated as `Right (int :: Int)`, but in practice another function with concrete types being used in this context would help avoid any ambiguous type inference.

 ## Encoding Simple Types

-Encoding simple types as JSON strings is even easier.
+Encoding simple types to JSON is even easier.

 The following example encodes an integer as "stringified" JSON and then prints it to the console.
 ```hs